Zuniga63/favs-api/README.md

 ## API Documentation

-Swagger was used for the documentatión and can be seen in the route **http://localhost:8080/docs/**
+Swagger was used for the documentatión and can be seen in the [documentation](https://favs-api-top22.herokuapp.com/docs/)
 _alert:_ use the .env port.

 ![doc](src/assets/docs/doc.png)